- 1 Iqbal Day

-Allama Muhammad Iqbal, who is also known as Allama Iqbal, is the national poet of Pakistan.
-He was also a great philosopher.
+Iqbal day is celebrated in the memory of Allama Muhammad Iqbal, who is also known as Allama Iqbal.
+He was a great philosopher.
+Allama Iqbal is also recognized as the national poet of Pakistan.
 It was his poetry that united the Muslims of the sub-continent at one point.
 He served a lot in his life so that Muslims became able to recognize their powers and rights to live as a nation.

 His poetry produced immense strength in Muslims so that they became able to stand to get freedom, and later they succeeded in achieving their separate identity in the form of Pakistan.
-Due to the great efforts of Allama Iqbal, all Pakistani nations and also the government of Pakistan pay highly tribute to him on his Birthday, which is also known as Iqbal Day.
+Due to the great efforts of Allama Iqbal, all Pakistani nation and also the government of Pakistan pay highly tribute to him on his birthday.

 Why does Iqbal Day Celebrate?